shx-haah/Notes/README.md

 # Notes

-This repository contains notes from researchs or lectures.
+This repository contains notes from researches or lectures.

 ## Content